abhirajranjan/golang-internship-assigment/readme.md

 ```

 ## Endpoints
-1. POST http://localhost:8080/players – Creates a new entry for a player
+1. POST http://localhost:8080/players - {"name": string, "country": string, "score": int} – Creates a new entry for a player
-2. PUT  http://localhost:8080/players/:id – Updates the player attributes.
+2. PUT  http://localhost:8080/players/:id - {"name": string, "score": int} – Updates the player attributes.
 Only name and
 score can be updated
 3. DELETE   http://localhost:8080/players/:id – Deletes the player entry
 4. GET  http://localhost:8080/players – Displays the list of all players in descending order